PrajjwalDatir/CoronaStrike/README.md

 Also "Not a One" of them is related to current corona pandemic which doesn't gives player a sense of connection between game and the player.

-Our solution to problem :
+My solution to problem :

-So we made a game where you can fight with the Covid-19 virus virtually.
+So I made a game where you can fight with the Covid-19 virus virtually.
 And get the revenge of all the future plans it cancelled.
-We tried to keep it as relatable and easy to play as possible.
+I tried to keep it as relatable and easy to play as possible.
 All age groups can play it because of it's simple gameplay.

 Technology used :